dotnet/designs/accepted/2024/observable_collection.md

     falling back when it's not.
 This would also allow change of semantics to allow for non-contiguous updates, for instance.
   - Con: Complicates that API; requires all consumers to explicitly opt-in, even if happen to already support bulk notifications.
+Would also likely require adding a corresponding interface to WinUI that .NET can project to.
 Will likely take longer to be supported by UI frameworks.

 [issue]: https://github.com/dotnet/runtime/issues/18087